A Survey on Multi-Task Learning: MTL Models

 \item School dataset \cite{bh03}: This dataset is to estimate examination scores of 15,362 students from 139 secondary schools in London from 1985 to 1987 where each school is treated as a task.
 The input consists of four school-specific and three student-specific attributes.

-\item SARCOS dataset\footnote{\url{http://www.gaussianprocess.org/gpml/data/}}: This dataset studies a multi-output problem of learning the inverse dynamics of 7 SARCOS anthropomorphic robot arms, each of which corresponds to a task, based on 21 features, including seven joint positions, seven joint velocities, and seven joint accelerations.
+\item SARCOS dataset\footnote{\url{http://www.gaussianprocess.org/gpml/data/}}: This dataset studies a multi-output problem of learning the inverse dynamics of 7 SARCOS anthropomorphic robot arms, each of which corresponds to a task, based on 21 features, including seven joint positions, seven joint velocities and seven joint accelerations.
 This dataset contains 48,933 data points.

 \item Computer Survey dataset \cite{ampy07}: This dataset is taken from a survey of 180 persons/tasks who rated the likelihood of purchasing one of 20 different personal computers, resulting in 36,000 data points in all the tasks.
-The features contain 13 different computer characteristics (e.g., price, CPU, and RAM) while the output is an integer rating on the scale 0-10.
+The features contain 13 different computer characteristics (e.g., price, CPU and RAM) while the output is an integer rating on the scale 0-10.

 \item Parkinson dataset \cite{jn12}: This dataset is to predict the disease symptom score of Parkinson for patients at different times using 19 bio-medical features.
-This dataset has 5,875 data points for 42 patients each of which is a task.
+This dataset has 5,875 data points for 42 patients, each of whom is treated as a task.

-\item Sentiment dataset\footnote{\url{http://www.cs.jhu.edu/~mdredze/datasets/sentiment/}}: This dataset is to classify reviews of four products/tasks, i.e., books, DVDs, electronics, and kitchen appliances, from Amazon into two classes: positive and negative reviews.
+\item Sentiment dataset\footnote{\url{http://www.cs.jhu.edu/~mdredze/datasets/sentiment/}}: This dataset is to classify reviews of four products/tasks, i.e., books, DVDs, electronics and kitchen appliances, from Amazon into two classes: positive and negative reviews.
 For each task, there are 1,000 positive and 1,000 negative reviews, respectively.

 \item MHC-I dataset \cite{jbv08}: This databset contains binding affinities of 15,236 peptides with 35 MHC-I molecules.
 Each MHC-I molecule is considered as a task and the goal is to predict whether a peptide binds a molecule.